Home Warranty Companies to Avoid: Red Flags & Worst-Rated Providers

 Coverage cap reached Dollar limit exceeded Caps hidden deep in the contract

 Learn more about home warranty exclusions and what to watch for before purchasing a plan.
+You can also see how claim approval rates vary across major providers.

 Pincher's Pro Tip

-Before signing any home warranty contract, request a sample contract and search for the word 'excluded' and 'not covered.'
+Before signing any home warranty contract, request a sample contract and search for the words 'excluded' and 'not covered.'
 The number of times those phrases appear tells you a lot about how often claims get rejected.

 3. Slow Service Times & Unreliable Contractors